kahli-creator/my-project/README.md

-# my-project
+# my-resume
-this is a test of my repo
-This test was made by KAHLI Fadila
+This resume was made by KAHLI Fadila
 <h1>hello</h1>